Things are always easiest in hindsight, aren’t they?

 Michael: Very much so, whether it’s in business or whether it’s in property investments or in any sphere of your life, there will be people who may well have – on the outside – seemed to have achieved more than you, but you don’t really know what’s going on in the inside.

-We’ve covered a lot of territory here, and I guess the one last lesson that I read from you somewhere was to understand that the economy and the investment markets move in cycles.
+Kevin: The one last lesson that I read from you somewhere was to understand that the economy and the investment markets move in cycles.

 Michael: A quick property lesson has been that that the economy investment markets move in cycles.